Thomas Erben Gallery – 25 years (Works)

 Nayar wryly builds transitional architectural spaces and objects out of found and readily available materials such as plaster, paperboard or wooden scraps.
 Her process-oriented practice not only fuses sculpture with photography but also incorporates painting, lighting as well as historical photographic color techniques — and, most importantly, time.
 Material traces of earlier stages of the constructions — or in her more recent work, the merging of multiple exposures taken from different phases of the same model— all point towards the temporary aspects of her work, creating multidimensional, transtemporal visual spaces.

-Serving as the photograph's “punctum," you see the eye collaged onto construction's background reflected in glass sphere resting on floor.">
+Serving as the photograph's “punctum," you see the eye collaged onto the construction's background reflected in the glass sphere resting on the floor.">

 Thomas Erben Gallery – 25 years - Installation view